H3llKa1ser/IT-and-Security-101/Identity and Access Management/Kerberos.md

 ## Kerberos

+## Ports: 53 and 88 for TCP and UDP (Uses DNS as well hence the 53 port)

 ### A network authentication protocol designed form MITs project Athena.
 Kerberos tries to ensure authentication security in an insecure environment.

 ### Used in Windows 2000+ and some Unix